unigateway/unigateway/docs/docs/user-guide/supported-devices.md

-This is a list of devices currently supported by MqGateway.
-That means you can connect a device with digital wires to MqGateway.
+This is a list of devices currently supported by UniGateway.
+That means you can connect a device with wires to UniGateway and control it.

-All supported devices need to be compatible with 5V power supply.

 !!! danger
     Electricity can be very harmful!
     Please do not connect anything to electricity yourself if you don't have enough knowledge, and you are not completely sure what you are doing.

-!!! warning
-    Information below has been provided as a pointer.
-I've tried to prepare it as accurately as I was able to.
-However, it may contain errors.
-    Always check the device manual and do not connect electrical wires if you are not absolutely sure you know what you're doing.

-### Digital devices
+### Simple devices

 #### Relay module
 Relay module which allows turning on/off electrical devices and lights.
 Controlled with LOW signal by default.